mario-deluna/php-glfw/docs/user-guide/math_functions.md

 $v4 = $v3->normalize();
 ```

-Im using a php implementation of Vec4 that can be found here: [Vec4.php](https://github.com/mario-deluna/php-render/blob/master/src/Math/Vec4.php)
+I'm using a PHP implementation of Vec4 that can be found here: [Vec4.php](https://github.com/mario-deluna/php-render/blob/master/src/Math/Vec4.php)

 ```php
 $v1 = new Vec4PHP(1.0, 2.0, 3.0, 4.0);